earthcubeprojects-chords/chords/bin/ssl/ssl.md

     1. certbot requests a token from letsencrypt, which it places in the nginx accessible filesystem.
     1. letsencrypt retrieves the token via nginx.
     1. certbot is delivered the certificate, which it places it in the nginx SSL certificate directory.

+**Add ``--staging`` for initial testing, and make sure that succeeds, before getting a real certificate.** Remove it once everything passes.
+This is to avoid hitting the letsencrypt rate limit.

 ```sh
   docker-compose run --no-deps --entrypoint "certbot certonly \
   --webroot -w=/chords/public --email $SSL_EMAIL --agree-tos \